pbialas7-Lectures/BayesianDataAnalysis/Lectures/300_Models/normal_model.md

 +++ {"slideshow": {"slide_type": "skip"}}

 However we may be not interested in all of them.
 The uninteresting parameters are so called _nuisance_ parameters.
 In this example let's assume that we are only interested in parameter $\theta_1$ while $\theta_2$ is the nuisance parameter.
-We can obtain  the posterior for $\theta_1$ by integrating  over the nuisance parameter to obtain the _marginal_ distribution
+We can obtain  the posterior for $\theta_1$ by integrating  over the nuisance parameter to obtain the _marginal_ distribution for $\theta_1$

 +++ {"slideshow": {"slide_type": "fragment"}}